Paul 'Des' Ballard: Career

 Ballard made his TV debut in 1995, playing a trick or treater who beat up Rik Mayall and Adrian Edmondson in the Bottom episode "Terror".
-He was next seen as co-presenter of the Disney Club in the mid 1990s.
+He was next seen as co-presenter of the Disney Club in the mid-1990s.
 After a change in the show's format, he presented a new Sunday morning slot called Roadhog where he would take a Volkswagen Camper Van, decorated with ears and orange spots, on the road to viewers homes and schools.

-He appeared on a one off Daz washing powder TV advertisement, with his older sister.
+Ballard appeared on a one off Daz washing powder TV advertisement, with his older sister.
 It featured him winning something out of a toy grabbing machine, and his mother criticising him for wasting money.

-He also continued his association with the Disney Club which too had changed format and was now presented by Craig Doyle, the twins, Sam and Matt and Reggie Yates (known as Robbie on Disney Club) between 1995–1998.
+Ballard also continued his association with the Disney Club which too had changed format and was now presented by Craig Doyle, the twins, Sam and Matt and Reggie Yates (known as Robbie on Disney Club) between 1995 and 1998.

 In April 1998, Ballard and Fearne Cotton launched a new interactive Disney slot as part of GMTV called Diggit.

-He continued with the show through until 2002 with a number of co-presenters including Jack Stratton, winner of a second nationwide search for a new presenter in December 1998, and Laura Jaye and Victoria Hickson, who replaced Fearne Cotton in 2001.
+Ballard continued with the show through until 2002 with a number of co-presenters including Jack Stratton, winner of a second nationwide search for a new presenter in December 1998, and Laura Jaye and Victoria Hickson, who replaced Fearne Cotton in 2001.

 Ballard also starred as Smee in a stage production of Peter Pan at the Central Theatre in Kent in 2001.

-Ballard's last TV appearance in 2001 led viewers years later to wonder what he was doing now; in an interview his former colleague Fearne Cotton admitted she wanted to know where Ballard was now as they had lost touch.
+Ballard's last TV appearance in 2001 led viewers to subsequently speculate as to his whereabouts; in a 2010 interview, his former Diggit colleague Fearne Cotton admitted she wanted to know where Ballard was, as they had lost touch.